karthikv1392/cs6401_se_2023/course_policy.md

 | 3 Unit Projects (3*15) | 45%       |
 | Other In-class activities  | 10%       |

-*Note:* The course instructor deserves the right to make minor modifications to the above distribution based on the progress of the courses
+*Note:* The course instructor reserves the right to make minor modifications to the above distribution based on the progress of the courses